 Winter Root Vegetable and Farro Risotto with Spiced Duck Leg Confit

-This recipe, provided by Chef Tom Fundaro of Villa Creek Restaurant in Paso Robles, was created especially to pair with the Mourvèdre.
+This recipe, provided by Chef Tom Fundaro, formerly of Villa Creek Restaurant in Paso Robles, was created especially to pair with the Mourvèdre.
 The richness of the spiced duck and the roasted sweetness of the root vegetables really enliven the fruit, spice and complexity of the wine.

 - 4 duck legs